-Members of the District community, guests and visitors have the right to be free from all forms of Sexual and Gender-Based Misconduct.
 All individuals are expected to conduct themselves in a manner that does not infringe upon the rights of others.
-When an allegation of misconduct is brought to the District's attention, and a Respondent is found to have violated this policy, serious sanctions will be used to reasonably ensure that such actions are never repeated.
-Any retaliation against a person for filing a discrimination charge or making a discrimination complaint is prohibited.
+When an allegation of misconduct is brought to the District's attention appropriate support services will be offered and, when a Respondent is found to have violated this policy, Sanctions will be used to address such behavior and prevent further violations.